sebgro98/HTP-Analyzer/README.md

 # HTP-Analyzer

-This project for a product called HTP-analyzer (Humidity, Temperature, Pressure) for measuring temperature, pressure and humidity.
+This is our project for a product called HTP-analyzer (Humidity, Temperature, Pressure) for measuring temperature, pressure and humidity.
 In our project we will use an ESP32 connected with a BME280 sensor that can detect temperature, humidity and pressure.
 The ESP32 will be connected to the cloud using Wi-Fi.
 This product will be able to measure the local temperature, humidity and pressure data which can be